ckeditor/ckeditor5/docs/getting-started/integrations/react.md

 ### Using the Builder

-The easiest way to use CKEditor&nbsp;5 in your React application is by configuring it with Builder<!-- add Builder link --> and integrating it with your application.
+The easiest way to use CKEditor&nbsp;5 in your React application is by configuring it with [Builder](https://ckeditor.com/builder?redirect=docs) and integrating it with your application.

 ### Installing from npm